mtelespher/sea_ice_unsupervised_classification/README.md

 # Unsupervised classification of Satellite imagery to classify Sea ice or Leads

 ## Introduction
-This repository contains the file 'Unsupervised_Learning_Methods.ipynb where this unsupervised classification implementation is carried out.
+This project aims to classify whether satellite images from Sentinel 3 contain either sea ice, or leads (open water / gaps in the ice).
+This is done so using unsupervised machine learning techniques as the data involved is unlabelled.
+Please find this implementation in the file 'Unsupervised_Learning_Methods.ipynb where this implementation is carried out.

 ### Project set up: